 All transfer credits must be awarded during the candidate's first academic year in the doctoral program.
-Consideration will be given only to graduate level courses taken before matriculation in the doctoral program.
-For candidates entering during the fall semester, a request for transfer credit for first semester courses must be made by August 15.
-Request for all other transfer credit must be made by October 15.
+Consideration will be given only to graduate level courses taken before beginning coursework in the doctoral program.
+A request for transfer credit for first semester courses must be made by July 15.
+Request for all other transfer credit must be made by October 15 of the year in which candidates enter the program.

 Candidates requesting transfer of credit must submit a written request for transfer along with supporting documentation to the doctoral program administration.
-The candidate must provide the Office of Academic Affairs with a syllabus and catalog description of courses for which transfer is sought.
-Faculty members evaluating transfer courses may require the candidate to provide further documentation and supporting material, such as class notes, and to meet with them.
+The candidate must provide the Program Director with a syllabus and catalog description of courses for which transfer is sought.
+Faculty members evaluating transfer courses may require the candidate to provide further documentation and supporting material, such as class notes, and may request that they meet with the student to obtain clarification of materials.
+The resulting evaluations are reviewed by the Director of Academic Affairs who makes the final determination.
 Transfer credits are not taken into account when computing the candidate's grade point average.
 The maximum number of credits transferred that will be credited towards graduation is fifteen (15).